andrewcmyers/lwon/README.md

     - single-line string values ("short strings") do not need quoting.
     - multi-line string values ("long strings") are allowed without special escaping.
     - multidimensional arrays are supported directly.

+ - Similar in spirit to YAML but cleans up string and multiline syntax, and supports multidimensional CSV-like arrays.

 ## Examples